A Complete Guide to Batu Niah National Park Cave Exploration

 Limestone Massifs and the Subis River

-Niah National Park is a mosaic of forest and limestone karst landscapes.
-The park's western border is flanked by the Subis River (Sungai Subis), which adds to the area's natural beauty.
-Another striking feature of the park is Mount Subis - known locally as "Gunung Subis," which is a giant limestone massif that towers over 60% of the park.
+Niah National Park is a stunning mosaic of forest and limestone karst landscapes.
+The park's western border is flanked by the Subis River (Sungai Subis), which adds serious natural beauty to the area.
+Then there's Mount Subis—or Gunung Subis as the locals call it—a giant limestone massif that towers over 60% of the park.
+It's impossible to miss and creates this dramatic backdrop that makes you feel like you've stepped into another world.

 Flora and Fauna